The Story of Three Women, Bonded by Grief and Purpose

 What happens when tragedy knocks on your front door?

-For us, it was a literal knock, with two men standing in crisply pressed uniforms.
+For these women, it was a literal knock, with two men standing in crisply pressed uniforms.
 They had news.
-News that gutted us to the core -- the death of our loved ones, a brother and two husbands -- in combat zones.
+News that gutted them to the core -- the death of their loved ones, a brother and two husbands -- in combat zones.
 The thing about those moments is that it's almost inconceivable that they can happen to you.
 That is, until they do.

 This book is for anyone who has ever received a knock at the door.
 And if you live long enough and have the courage to love others, you will.
 Maybe it's a cancer diagnosis.
 Maybe it's the death of your best friend.
 The betrayal of a spouse.
 The loss of a child.
 The implosion of a professional career.
 Or any tragedy that takes the person we love the most away from us too soon.
 Life is not without its challenges for anyone.
 The key, as this book reminds us, is in how we respond.

 About the Authors